variousauthors/the-valley/NEXTSTEPS.md

   - [] do another play-test with a small group
   - [] release the game

+### Dragon Quest Valley 1.5 (valleyntino)

+The Goal for this project is:

+ - a lovely archipelago to travel around in
+ - random encounters and levelling that feel a bit like an incremental game
+   - encounter rates for different terrain
+   - encounter tables for different maps and parts of maps
+     - perhaps using the "bridge/bottleneck" system

+Stretch:
+ - a high score based on what you've discovered and time spent

+STATS:
+ - overworld 128 x 128 (8kb)
+ - graphics in bank0 (3kb)
+ - fonts in bank0 (1kb)
+ - code in bank0 (5.5kb)
+ - rooms/caves (14.5kb)

+#### BACKLOG

+TECH:
+ - [ ] swappable "current encounter table"
+   - [ ] auto event to change table, like bridges?
+     - first though: how to determine direction?
+       NO instead provide two tables, and the auto event toggles between them regardless of direction
+       NO just have the auto event on either side of the bridge lol it just sets the current encounter table
+       YES.
+   - [ ] define rectangle and update current encounter table when they move?
+ - [ ] multiple monsters
+ - [ ] encounter rates by terrain type give the world texture
+ - [ ] a boat
+   - [ ] make it a sprite with a world position
+   - [ ] walking on the boat heals you
+   - [ ] boat game state
+     - [ ] same as overworld
+     - [ ] moving onto a beach changes game states
+     - [ ] moving onto the boat changes game states
+     - [ ] collide with deep water and rivers, not shallow water
+     - [ ] maybe dying sends you back to the boat

+CONTENT
+ - An archipelago
+ - Enough monsters

 ### Dragon Quest Valley 02

 The Goal for this project is: